Bob Condotta’s Report Card: Seahawks earn middling grades vs. Cardinals but fail season

 The defense graded out the best, earning a B after the 26-24 loss to Arizona to wrap up a season with no playoff appearance.

-Ultimately, Seattle failed the test of the 2017 season, one in which the Seahawks made a number of go-for-broke moves and will not make the playoffs for the first time since 2011.
+Ultimately, Seattle failed the test of the 2017 season, one in which the Seahawks made a number of go-for-broke moves and instead will not make the playoffs for the first time since 2011.

+“I thought this was going to be our best team, actually,’’ said quarterback Russell Wilson.

+Indeed, the addition of defensive tackle Sheldon Richardson before the season had some thinking this defense could rival any of the Legion of Boom era.

+And with Wilson healthy again after an injury-filled 2016, and the a midseason trade for veteran Pro Bowl tackle Duane Brown (not to mention the additions in the offseason of the likes of free agent Eddie Lacy), there was legitimate reason to think the offense could be markedly better.

+Instead, a flurry of injuries, some perplexing developments (such as the complete disappearing of Lacy) and what seemed to be just an overall decline in play as the season wore on means that for the first time since 2011 the Seahawks will be watching the playoffs from the sidelines.

-A dispiriting loss to Arizona was a maybe all-too-fitting end.
+A long and undoubtedly busy offseason awaits after a dispiriting 26-24 defeat against Arizona that was a maybe all-too-fitting ending.

 OFFENSE

-Seattle had just 24 yards in the first half before undergoing a typical second-half revival to get back in the game.
+Seattle coach Pete Carroll has long talked about not worrying about slow starts, but after Sunday he seemed to acknowledge it’s not something that can continue.

+“I’m so surprised that we played like we did today because we were so ready and we practiced so well,’’ he said.

-Russell Wilson finished with a decent stat line (18 of 29 for for 221 yards) but was once again forced to do too much and at times early seemed to wilt under that pressure.
+Wilson finished with a decent stat line and ended up leading the NFL in touchdown passes with 34 after throwing two more to Doug Baldwin.
+But he also was once again forced to do too much and at times early seemed to wilt under that pressure, especially in a first half when he seemed particularly quick to leave the pocket.

-The line had issues all game with Arizona’s defensive front and the running game was too hit or miss.
-A few drops also really hurt.
+The single biggest thing Seattle will have to do in the offseason is figure out how to get the running game going.
+Seattle finished with 101 against Arizona — exactly its average for the season — but only 11 in the first half when the Seahawks created what turned out to be too big of a hole.

+“We have not been able to find the consistency in our running game that compliments the rest of our play,’’ Carroll said.

 GRADE: C.